liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/data-handlers.markdown

 ARchive (LAR) file.
 Liferay provides the LAR feature to address the need to export/import data in a database agnostic manner.
 So what exactly is a LAR file?

-A LAR file is a compressed file (ZIP archive) that can be used to export/import data from @product@.
+A LAR file is a compressed file (ZIP archive) @product@ uses to export/import data.
 They can be created for single portlets, pages, or sets of pages.
 Portlets that are LAR capable provide an interface to let you control how its data is imported/exported.
 There are several @product@ use cases that require the use of LAR files:

 - Backing up and restoring portlet specific data without requiring a full database backup.